SirIsarck/SunChainSOL1/README.md

 - Energy Contribution: Amount of simulated energy reported to the Solana network.

 Rewards are calculated and distributed through a smart-contract logic that can be adapted to Solana Mainnet in future versions.

+** This demo illustrates how decentralized energy nodes can earn tokenized incentives for powering real-world infrastructure in the DePIN economy.

 ## Security